solo-io/supergloo/docs/content/reference/cli/meshctl_debug_report.md

 Running this command requires

-1) istioctl to be installed and accessible via your PATH.
+1) meshctl and istioctl to be installed and accessible via your PATH.
 2) a meshctl-config-file to be passed in.
 You can configure this file by running 'meschtl cluster config'.